MicrosoftDocs/supply-chain-center/articles/administer/schema/accountpaymentterm.md

 Account Payment terms refer to the agreed-upon conditions and requirements that govern the payment process between a buyer and a seller in a business transaction.
 These terms outline when and how payments should be made and include details such as the payment method and due date.

-Payment terms are negotiated between tduhe buyer and seller before the transaction takes place.
+Payment terms are negotiated between the buyer and seller before the transaction takes place.
 They help establish clear expectations and ensure that both parties are aware of their payment obligations, reducing the risk of payment disputes and providing a framework for efficient financial management.